dabrahams/Contracts/Contracts.md

 Fundamentally, contracts are about correctness.
 Some people think it's futile to pursue correctness, but I disagree, for three reasons:

+- It's more practical than you might think.

-- Simplicity.
-The discipline we're talking about actually removes loads of needless complexity and uncertainty from the process of coding.
+- Simplicity: One of the reasons it's practical.
+The discipline we're talking about actually removes loads of needless complexity and uncertainty from your code and from the process of coding.

 - joy / possibility.
-It's just way more rewarding when you know what it means to do your job right.
+It's just way more rewarding when you know what it means to do your job right. <!-- rephrase -->

-- It's more practical than you might think.

-### Additionally: Strong Contracts Simplify Code
+> **Note: Strong Contracts Simplify Code**

 I want to be clear, though, when I talk about correctness, I don't mean some kind of elaborate formal proof.
-I mean achieving correctness through the sort of everyday thinking that we do while
+I mean achieving correctness through the sort of everyday thinking that we do while programming:
-programming:

     var names = [ "Sean", "Laura", "Dave", "Crusty" ]